POW2KOR/adaptive_autosar/docs/how_to_create_adaptive_app.md

 ```

 They all are more or less the same.
 The only library that is different is Socal.
 Socal has a cyclic
-dependency and Bazel is not that great in resolving cyclic depdendencies.
-So lat's take a deeper
+dependency and Bazel is not that great in resolving cyclic depdendencies, but we have a temporary workaround
-look on socal source code library.
+for this until Vector removes this cyclic dependency.
+So lat's take a deeper look on socal source code
+library.

+### Socal library based on the code generated files

-This is a real example of the socal source code library.
+This is a real example of the socal codegen source code library:

 ```bash
 cc_library(